Black History Month 2025

 Visit the Association for the Study of African American Life and History (ASALH) website to learn more about this theme.

-Here are four steps you can take to start advancing your commitments to eliminate health disparities among Black/African Americans and others:
+Here are a few suggestions to advance commitments to eliminate health disparities among Black/African Americans and others:

 Consider

-Considering the diverse cultural backgrounds, preferred languages, economic and environmental circumstances, and health literacy levels is the first step towards helping address health disparities among ethnic and racial groups, including Black/African Americans.
+Considering the unique cultural backgrounds, preferred languages, economic and environmental circumstances, and health literacy levels of individuals is the first step towards helping address health disparities among racial and ethnic minority populations, including Black/African Americans.
 When individuals are provided with culturally and linguistically appropriate services (CLAS) and information, they are better able to create healthier outcomes for themselves, their families, and their communities.
 Visit Think Cultural Health to find training, resources, and strategies for providing CLAS.

 Connect

-Connecting multiple sources of trusted data and information, like the OMH Black/African American Population Profile and Healthy People 2030 Objectives Data, can help develop comprehensive, data-driven policies, programs, and practices that benefit the ethnic and racial groups you serve, including Black/African American communities.
-Use the OMH Knowledge Center’s Online Library Catalog and services to conduct research on health topics related to Black/African Americans and others.
+Connecting multiple sources of trusted data and information, like the OMH Black/African American Population Profile and Healthy People 2030 Objectives Data can help develop comprehensive, data-driven policies, programs, and practices that benefit racial and ethnic minority populations, including Black/African American communities.
+Use the free OMH Knowledge Center’s Online Library Catalog and services to conduct research on health topics related to Black/African Americans and others.

 Collaborate

-Collaborating with federal, state, and local partners may help identify and provide the resources needed to build a sustainable community-based workforce that has a positive, long-term impact on Black/African American communities and other minority populations.
-Visit the OMH Resource Center to learn more about requesting a free funding search.
+Collaborating with federal, state, and local partners may help identify and provide the resources needed to build a sustainable capacity-building effort that has a positive, long-term impact on Black/African American communities and other minority populations.
+Visit the OMH Resource Center to learn about requesting a free funding search.
 Resource Center Information Specialists are available to provide no-cost searches on sources of federal and non-federal funding.

 Contribute